MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending-product-lines.md

 description: Learn about establishing common subscription vending product lines.
 author: jtracey93
 ms.author: jatracey
-ms.date: 03/27/2024
+ms.date: 06/03/2024
 ms.topic: conceptual
 ---

 # Establish common subscription vending product lines

 Subscription vending helps organizations achieve the [subscription democratization design principle](/azure/cloud-adoption-framework/ready/landing-zone/design-principles#subscription-democratization) of Azure Landing Zones, which is critical to consistent scale, security and governance of Azure environments.
-It also helps organizations align to the [platform engineering principles](/platform-engineering/about/principles) of ["Adopt a product mindset"](/platform-engineering/about/product-mindset) and ["Empower developers through self-service with guardrails"](/platform-engineering/about/self-service).
+It also helps organizations align to the [platform engineering principles](/platform-engineering/about/principles) of ["Adopt a product mindset"](/platform-engineering/about/product-mindset) and ["Empower developers through self-service with guardrails."](/platform-engineering/about/self-service)

 Many organizations struggle to provide their application teams with the flexibility they need to deliver their workloads and services effectively.
 One key obstacle is the lack of a standardized approach to [Subscription vending](/azure/cloud-adoption-framework/ready/landing-zone/design-area/subscription-vending), which can lead to confusion, delay, and inefficiency.

-In this article, we'll explore how platform teams can establish common subscription vending product lines that cater to the diverse needs of various application teams.
-We'll discuss the benefits of offering different product lines, provide examples of common scenarios (based on real customer deployments), and we'll also discuss why a there isn't a "one size fits all" design in subscription vending and why you must provide different product lines to application teams.
+In this article, we explore how platform teams can establish common subscription vending product lines that cater to the diverse needs of various application teams.
+We discuss the benefits of offering different product lines, provide examples of common scenarios (based on real customer deployments), and we'll also discuss why there isn't a "one size fits all" design in subscription vending and why you must provide different product lines to application teams.

 :::image type="content" source="./media/sub-vend-product-line0.png" alt-text="A flowchart like diagram showing the organization of management groups and subscriptions within an Azure environment, aligning to Azure Landing Zones.
 It includes elements such as 'Management groups', named 'Landing zones', and 'Connectivity', 'Identity'.
 The diagram also depicts 'Connectivity subscriptions' with components like 'Regional hub' and 'Subscription vending machine', indicating the flow and relationships between different organizational components." lightbox="./media/sub-vend-product-line0.png" border="false":::